Sometimes you just need a little boost to get you pointed in the right direction.

 - I Expect My Child to Obey and Show Respect.

 Parents may learn what pushes children’s buttons and inadvertently avoid or accommodate those situations.
 This can be a disservice to your child, as it may mask missing skill(s).
 Teachers or coaches cannot be as flexible or accommodate your child’s missing skills.
-You can create opportunities at home to teach missing skills.
-Rent Now.
+You can and need to create opportunities at home to teach those missing skills.
+Purchase Now.

 Are there other topics you would like to see?
 Email us at email@example.com